Reviewed by Prof. Dr. Fuat Yuksel.

 One reason for the appearance of saddlebags in females is puberty.
 After puberty hits, women tend to store more fat in their bodies than males.
 The number and size of fat cells increases.
 At 25, women have twice as much body fat as men.
 And as mentioned above, most of their fat is stored in the lower body around their hips, thighs and buttocks, and some in their breasts.

 This kind of fat sits right underneath the surface of the skin, giving it the name “subcutaneous fat”.
-This kind fat deposition stops by the time a woman reaches adolescence.
+This kind of fat deposition stops by the time a woman reaches adolescence.
 However, if they continue to gain weight after that age, the fat will continue to store in the outer thighs, which can make the saddlebags more prominent.

-In one study published in the American Journal of Physiology: Endocrinology and Metabolism, 17 “overweight-to-obese” women between the ages 18-44 were given estrogen and drugs to break down fat in their buttocks and abdomen.
+In one study published in the American Journal of Physiology: Endocrinology and Metabolism, 17 “overweight-to-obese” women between the ages of 18-44 were given estrogen and drugs to break down fat in their buttocks and abdomen.
 It found that the effects of estrogen differed depending on the location of the fat tissue and the kind of drug used to break down fat.
 It means that depending on where you have fat stored in your body, estrogen can interfere with its breakdown.
 Unfortunately, it’s possible that in the thigh area, the hormone estrogen makes it more difficult for the fat to break down.

 Estrogen levels fluctuate with different life changes such as puberty, menstruation, pregnancy, childbirth, and menopause.
 You may notice that your saddlebags have gotten bigger, especially around pregnancy.
 While before menopause, it causes fat deposition in the thighs and buttocks, after menopause, it causes fat accumulation in the abdomen, the much-dreaded belly fat.